-Every consumer good has it’s characteristics that influence the behavior and purchase power of the end user.
+Every consumer good has it’s characteristics that influence the behavior and purchase power of the end user (RE-BRANDING).
 But time is the limiting factor to a brand that has positioned itself to influence, motivate and efficiently solve a customer need.

 Original Nokia CEO, in an emotional state said, “We didn’t do anything wrong, but somehow, we lost”.
 Nokia brand has over 100 years of manufacturing greatness but somehow they missed the Android hurricane to catch Symbian wave.
 Recently, the brand was acquired from Microsoft that too was unable to hype and move the mobile devices as the original owner.
 It’s clear then, that innovation will edge out businesses that are not working towards user experience rather building their own experience to consumers.